 Issksinima’tstohksinn

-Depending on the context, teaching is about Isspommotsinni (giving and sharing) in the Niipaitapiiyssin ihtsipaitapiiyo’pa (the way of life) by conducting Aaopaatoom (ceremony) and/or Naatowa’po’ksisst (holding a bundle through Pómmakssin) and/or becoming a knowledge keeper and’or Íínapannsini – giving public testimony, to give to historical accountings of events, etc. Elders’ teaching is often repetition of what is being observed (as skills) or heard (oral history).
+Depending on the context, teaching is about Isspommotsinni (giving and sharing) in the Niipaitapiiyssin ihtsipaitapiiyo’pa (the way of life) by conducting Aaopaatoom (ceremony) and/or Naatowa’po’ksisst (holding a bundle through Pómmakssin) and/or becoming a knowledge keeper and/or Íínapannsini – giving public testimony, to give historical accountings of events.
+Elders’ teaching is often a repetition of what is being observed (as skills) or heard (oral history).
 The land, sun, moon, rivers, lakes, rocks, plants and animals teach by being, changing, living and providing experiences.

 Teachers